 Tamriel Unlimited also debuts ESO’s new optional membership package, ESO Plus.
 With this premium membership service, players will be granted free access to all of the game’s DLC game packs; bonuses to XP, gold, and crafting; and a monthly allotment of Crowns to purchase items from the Crown Store.
 What’s the Crown Store, you ask?
 This is an all-new merchant store to ESO full of optional cosmetic and convenience items you can purchase for Crowns, a new currency allowing you to buy content directly from PlayStation Store.
 You’ll be able to fully enjoy ESO without being a member, but we think you’ll really enjoy the benefits if you have fun playing the game.

 Those that don’t enroll in ESO Plus can still expect free patches that implement fixes and other improvements along with optional DLC offerings you can purchase to add more adventures to the already-enormous game.

 Considering the difficulty of being able to sustain a long term subscription based model that almost all MMORPGs face (the rare exception most notable being World of Warcraft and the re-released Final Fantasy XIV) this shouldn’t come as a surprise.
 Whether it’s lack of replayability, gameplay content, or various other factors, many MMORPGs face the uphill struggle of trying to earn the moniker of the World of Warcraft killer.
+I am looking to buy burning crusade gold.
+In the original TBC i never got my epic flying mount.
+I was nub then.
+Not that I am better now, but work and family won’t let me do it.
+Think I will buy the TBC gold from Gold4Vanilla, seems like the better choice from all of those sites.
 Now it’s only a matter of time to see if Elder Scrolls Online can still make enough to keep the servers open, or face a fate similar to Star Wars: The Old Republic.